Tanmay1214/LNM-Track/README.md

 # 🚀 LNM Track

 **LNM Track** is a specialized attendance management and student utility application built specifically for the **LNMIIT Jaipur** community.
-It combines academic tracking with AI-driven assistance to provide a seamless experience for students.
+It combines academic tracking to provide a seamless experience for students.

 ---